-Let’s start with Ms. Pat hasn’t lived the life of your typical comedian.
+Ms. Pat is a powerful comedian and author who brings an honest, in your face, and hilarious perspective to her shows.
 Born to a single mother of 5, living on welfare in a tough West end neighborhood of Atlanta, Ms. Pat learned early on she would have to fend for herself in this world.
-Her Grandfather ran a “bootleg” house where as a kid Pat learned how to roll the drunks for food money.
-She had her first child at 14 and her second child at 15, “I knew I wasn’t going to college so I figured why not get an early start on my family”.
-She became a drug dealer in her teens known by the street name “Rabbit”.
-“I figured there were two things I could do in my neighborhood to earn money, either sell drugs or sell p*@#$y”.
-At 16 she purchased her first Cadillac.
-During her teens she was shot twice and arrested numerous times.
-At 19 years of age she met a man, and with his help and encouragement decided to get out of the “life”.
-“I was so tired, I thought for sure I was going to end up dead.
-He was 21 and a military vet and he showed me a way out”.
+Her Grandfather ran a “bootleg” house where as a kid she learned how to roll the drunks for food money.
+She had her first child at 14 and her second child at 15.
+She became a drug dealer in her teens known by the street name “Rabbit.”
+At 19 years of age, with two toddlers and a new husband, she was handed 4 more young children from her sister who was struggling with drug addiction.
+With her husband’s help and encouragement, she finally decided to get out of the “life.”